Samsung C32G75T Review: 1440p 240Hz 1ms FreeSync HDR Curved Gaming Monitor

 4.5

-It’s also the first gaming model to feature an aggressive 1000R screen curvature for extra immersion.
+It was also the first gaming model to feature an aggressive 1000R screen curvature for extra immersion.

 Image Quality